 - Through the completion of an Individual Learner Record (ILR)

-- Through the completion of a Due Diligence process, following a successful request to join the Consortium
+- Through the completion of a due diligence process, following a successful request to join SSC

 What we do with the information we gather